Actively Recruiting

 • Unilateral shoulder pain

-• No prior physiotherapy for shoulder problems
+• No prior physiotherapy program for the shoulder problem

-• Body mass index (BMI) 30 kg/m² or less
+• Body mass index (BMI) of 30 kg/m² or less

 Not Eligible